-Ice formation in the atmosphere is facilitated by ice-nucleating particles (INPs) through heterogeneous freezing (Hoose and Möhler, 2012) by reducing the activation energy required to induce the release of latent heat, thereby triggering spontaneous ice growth (Vali et al., 2015).
+Ice formation in the atmosphere is facilitated by icenucleating particles (INPs) through heterogeneous freezing (Hoose and Möhler, 2012) by reducing the activation energy required to induce the release of latent heat, thereby triggering spontaneous ice growth (Vali et al., 2015).
 Below ≈ -35 °C, freezing of supercooled water droplets can take place homogeneously (Koop and Murray, 2016).
-At warmer sub-zero temperatures, several heterogeneous freezing mechanisms are important, including immersion freezing, which is a dominant ice formation pathway in mixed-phase clouds (hereafter referred to as MPCs) (Hande and Hoose, 2017; Westbrook and Illingworth, 2011).
+At warmer sub-zero temperatures, several heterogeneous freezing mechanisms are important, including immersion freezing, which is the dominant ice formation pathway in mixed-phase clouds (hereafter referred to as MPCs) (Hande and Hoose, 2017; Westbrook and Illingworth, 2011).

-In the Arctic, MPCs are ubiquitous, dominating features of the low cloud fraction (Morrison et al., 2012) and radiative balance (e.g., Shupe and Intrieri, 2004).
-They are observed in a variety of conditions and in all seasons (e.g., Shupe et al. 2010; 2011; 2013).
+In the Arctic, MPCs are ubiquitous, dominating features of the low-cloud fraction (Morrison et al., 2012) and radiative balance (e.g., Shupe and Intrieri, 2004).
+They are observed under a variety of conditions and in all seasons (e.g., Shupe, 2011; Shupe et al., 2010, 2013).
 INPs can act as cloud-destroying agents in MPCs.
-For example, model sensitivity studies indicate that MPC lifetime is strongly sensitive to INP concentration (n{INP}) (Solomon et al., 2018) despite the fact that n{INP} is several orders of magnitude smaller than concentrations of cloud condensation nuclei (CCN) (Lee et al., 2023; Mamouri and Ansmann, 2016).
+For example, model sensitivity studies indicate that MPC lifetime is strongly sensitive to INP concentration (n{INP}) (Solomon et al., 2018) despite the fact that n{INP} is several orders of magnitude smaller than concentrations of cloud condensation nuclei (CCN) (Lee et al., 2024; Mamouri and Ansmann, 2016).
 The forcing and feedback mechanisms associated with aerosols and clouds remain uncertain (Kanji et al., 2017; Solomon et al., 2009).
-Murray et al. (2021) postulate that, in the Arctic, MPCs could decrease due to positive feedback with atmospheric INPs, supported by reduced snow and ice coverage enhancing INP emissions from exposed terrestrial surfaces, or even thermokarst landforms (Barry et al., 2023).
+Murray et al. (2021) postulate that, in the Arctic, MPCs could decrease due to positive feedback with atmospheric INPs, supported by reduced snow and ice coverage enhancing INP emissions from exposed terrestrial surfaces or even thermokarst landforms (Barry et al., 2023).

-Arctic INPs have been reported in several past studies, in particular from the North Slope of Alaska (NSA), as summarized in Appendix A. Fountain and Ohtake (1985) found mean INP abundance of $\approx 0.2 \text{ L}^{-1}$ at $-20 \,^{\circ}\text{C}$ at the surface there from August 1978 to April 1979.
-Prenni et al. (2007) measured similar n{INP} from aircraft, with a mean of $\approx 0.2 \,^{\circ}\text{L}^{-1}$ in deposition and condensation freezing modes over $\approx -8 \,^{\circ}\text{C}$ to $-28 \,^{\circ}\text{C}$.
-Elevated n{INP} (up to $\approx 40 \,^{\circ}\text{L}^{-1}$) were measured in the temperature range between $\approx -14 \,^{\circ}\text{C}$ and $-30 \,^{\circ}\text{C}$ during the aircraft measurements along the NSA coast by Sanchez-Marroquin et al. (2023).
-While the authors found the INP source identification challenging (i.e., terrestrial, permafrost, maritime, biogenic, and/or a combination of any), their complementary aerosol particle composition and back trajectory results implied that local and remote emissions and sinks of INP played an important role in the n{INP} variability.
+Arctic INPs have been reported in several past studies, in particular from the North Slope of Alaska (NSA), as summarized in Appendix A. Fountain and Ohtake (1985) found a mean INP abundance of $\approx 0.2 \, \text{L}^{-1}$ at $-20 \, ^{\circ}\text{C}$ at the surface there from August 1978 to April 1979.
+Prenni et al. (2007) measured a similar $n{\rm INP}$ from aircraft, with a mean of $\approx 0.2 \, \text{L}^{-1}$ in deposition and condensation freezing modes over ≈ -8 to -28 °C. Elevated $n{\rm INP}$ values (up to $\approx 40 L^{-1}$) were measured in the temperature range between ≈ -14 and -30 °C during the aircraft measurements along the NSA coast by Sanchez-Marroquin et al. (2023).
+While the authors found the INP source identification to be challenging (i.e., terrestrial, permafrost, maritime, biogenic, and/or a combination of any), their complementary aerosol particle composition and back-trajectory results implied that local and remote emissions and sinks of INP played an important role in the $n{\rm INP}$ variability.